Pratik4230/MachineCoding/README.md

 - **Toggle between HEX and RGB:** Choose your preferred color format with a click.
 - **Generate Random Colors:** Instantly create a random color in the selected format.
 - **Dynamic Background Color:** The screen background changes to the generated color, providing immediate visual feedback.

+### Star Rating Component

+The Star Rating component adds a sleek and interactive rating system to your projects.

+#### Features:
+- **Interactive UI:** Enhances user experience with smooth hover and click effects.
+- **Responsive Design:** Tailwind CSS ensures the component looks great on any device.
+- **Accessibility:** Built with ARIA roles and labels for better accessibility.